GeZhouyang/GeZhouyang.github.io/_pages/about.md

 Active matter are not only of fundamental physical interest but also have potential practical applications, such as directed drug delivery or biofuel/cultured meat production.
-My goal is to contribute to the understanding and development of active matter using rigorous hydrodynamic theories and advanced numerical simulations.
+My goal is to contribute to the understanding and development of active matter using rigorous hydrodynamic theories and advanced numerical algorithms.

 ## Profile